Share on: Share on X fb in

 The best sensor on dry condition is obviously Polar H10 electrical sensor.
 But Polar wrote a disclaimer for H10 and all the electrical sensors: “It’s good to notice that sea and pool water are very conductive, which may prevent the chest strap to detect heart rate impulses in water”.

 Furthermore, H10 was not projected well for underwater use, since it has only a water resistance WR30 (3 ATM).
-On the Polar site, they say that H10 can be used for swimming.
+But, on the Polar site, they say that H10 can be used for swimming (and I am using it for swimming without any problem, until now).

-Polar Verity Sense optical sensor has a water resistance WR 50 (5 ATM) and is not possible to ruin it swimming.
+Instead, Polar Verity Sense optical sensor has a water resistance WR 50 (5 ATM) and so it is not possible to ruin it swimming.

 HRM 600 Pro;